iancustefan26/Q-learning-CNN-in-Flappy-Bird-Environment/README.md

 The input consists of 4 consecutive frames of the enviroment so the network can extract information about the velocity and the direction that the bird is going to.

+I used a higher stride on the first layers instead of Pooling because in Flappy Bird the infromation from the frames is mostly redundant, so I thought it would be more optimal to sacrifice redundant pixels on the first 2 convolutional layers. (most of the background is black, with just a little black-white switch when the kernel(filter) encounters a pipe or the bird when "scanning" the frame).

 ![CNN + Linear Architecture](docs/architecture_v4.png)
 ```python